TimvanScherpenzeel/profiling-research/README.md

 In order to know if you are pixel bound one can try varying the viewport resolution.
 If you see a measurable performance change it likely means that you are bound by something pixel related.
 Usually it is either memory bandwidth (reading and writing), math bound ([ALU](https://en.wikipedia.org/wiki/Arithmetic_logic_unit)), but in rare casese, some specific units are saturated.
 If you can lower the memory (or math) on the relevant passes and see a performance difference you know it was bound by the memory bandwidth (or the ALU units).

 If you are fragment shader bound you can look at the following optimisation techniques:
+- Avoid having to resize textures to be a power of two during runtime.
+- Avoid using too many uniforms, use `Uniform Buffer Objects` and `Uniform Block`'s where possible.
 - Reduce the amount of stationary and dynamic lights in your scene.
 Pre-bake where possible.
 - Try to combine lights that have a similar origin.
 - Limit the attenuation radius and light cone angle to the minimum needed.